Physical Spirituality

 My mode of consciousness also flavours my interaction with my environment and my appreciation of other sentiences, for it is only serial meanings of that mode I can evaluate and implement reflectively, and only sentiences of that mode I can recognize in others.
 It is my conscious sentience that reflects on questions of ethics and responsibility, and it does so in the context of its own mode only.

 The net results of my choices may be the same whatever my mode of consciousness but they may also be contradictory.
 In these cases the choices I make will decide which mode my personal narrative will unfold along, and through my actions, which mode in my environment I will promote.
+The choice of which sentience to engage consciously is not a trivial one.

 But who exactly is making this choice?
 Is there another 'me', someone who is neither of these sentiences choosing which to implement consciously?
+I think not: The sentience that is conscious is making the choice.

 In the next chapter I show how our lives are dominated by architectivity, through environmental and social pressures, and because our sense of insecurity requires that we be in control at all times.
-Under these pressures, our architective sentience insists on consciousness while our connective sentience is considerably less anxious, so architective consciousness becomes our default, only to be released - perhaps - when not under architective pressure.
+Under these pressures, our architective consciousness insists on consciousness while our connective consciousness is considerably less anxious, so architective consciousness becomes our default, only to be released - perhaps - when not under architective pressure.
 It is an architective judgment that is made as to whether or not our architective consciousness can be released.
 Architective consciousness can become so habituated that an architective consciousness will always choose itself.
 A connective consciousness, on the other hand, will happily let go.

 That an architective consciousness invariably chooses itself is the main reason why the conscious choice of mode of consciousness is so important.
 I think a major step in one's personal development (and one's success in negotiating a psychedelic experience) is having one's architective consciousness learn how and when to let go.

-The habituation of architective consciousness is probably a trait we acquire in order to accommodate the overwhelming dominance of architectivity in our world.
+The habituation of architective consciousness is probably a trait we acquire in order to accommodate the overwhelming dominance of architectivity in our lives.
 It is quite likely that as babies, or at least before becoming aware of our need to consciously respond to architective pressures, that the connective mode of consciousness was our default.

 Previous Home NEXT